jake-kolk/AWS_based_canvas_calendar_filter/README.md

    - In the  gateway, you need to set the rout to GET /assignments
    - You need to set timeout to at least 5 seconds (I did 30s)
    - Set the integration to your lambda
+   -The link to enter into your calendar will be something like "https://[API_ID].execute-api.us-east-2.amazonaws.com/prod/assignments.ics"